Showing posts with label Motivational. Show all posts

 > I really like his approach to life, the artistic life especially, and the fact that he sounds like a decent human being that happens to be a famous writer by now.
 All of that is commendable.

 > Once more, Kleon debunks the myth of the lone genius, the bohemian starving artist that lives in the collective unconscious.
-Kleon shows that most great ideas are birthed in a collaborative way with other creative people or minds or ideas from other people.
+Kleon shows that most great ideas are birthed in a collaborative way with other creative people or from other people's minds or ideas

 > Kleon also debunks the myth that success happens overnight.